Adaptive Learning via Off-Model Training and Importance Sampling for Fully Non-Markovian Optimal Stochastic Control. Complete version: Numerical Experiments

 \begin{remark} We must $\varkappa$ to target a desired long-run average level of instantaneous vol $\mathbb{E}[V_T]$.
 In the experiment, we choose $\varkappa$ such that

 where $V_T = \exp(Z_T)$.
 We can compute $\sigma^2_T$ via

 for a fractional Brownian motion $X$.

 \end{remark} Figure \ref{sampleFOU} illustrates a path of the simulated fractional Ornstein-Uhlenbeck described in (\ref{simfou}) with parameters described in Table \ref{tab:rough OU}.
-By Monte Carlo, we can compute $c_\star = \mathbb{E}_Q[(K-S_{m})^+]$, where $Q$ is a martingale measure one has to choose.
+By Monte Carlo, we can compute $Y_0 = \mathbb{E}_Q[(K-S_{m})^+]$ in (\ref{yn}), where $Q$ is a martingale measure one has to choose.
 In order to check the accuracy of Neural Networks in estimating value functions and optimal controls in a complete market, we deliberately set the correlation $\rho=1$.
-Then, in our experiment, we are in a complete market setting where $c_\star$ is the price of the put option.
-We consider a short - maturity $T=\frac{1}{12}$ and at-the-money $S_0 = K=100$ case.
-The short-maturity regime $T=\frac{1}{12}$ and $\rho=1$ impose
+Then, in our experiment, we are in a complete market setting where $Y_0$ is the unique risk neutral price of the put option.